acend/helm-basics-training/content/en/docs/04/database.md

 ## Task {{% param sectionnumber %}}.4: Add a test to your awesome database chart

 As we learned in the previous section, Helm gives us the availability to run automated test during the Helm deplyoment.
-Now it's time wo write our first test.
+Now it's time to write our first test.
 The test should meet following requirements:
 * Image: mariadb
 * Env Variables: